shihab-07/Data-Mining-and-Machine-Learning/README.md

 # Data-Mining-and-Machine-Learning
 This is my assignment.
-From this course, i learn Data Mining and Machine Learning.
+Assignment on Linear regression from this course, i learn about it.